Pfeiffer Big Sur State Park : CAMPING

 Check in is at the Pfeiffer Big Sur State Park entrance kiosk.
 Both group camps are 1/4 mile north of the entrance of the park, west of Highway 1 and southwest of the Big Sur River.
 Parking is on the side of Highway 1.
 Each reservation includes parking passes for 10 vehicles.
 Additional vehicles are charged per night at the park.

 All weddings, receptions, welcome dinners, etc. at Group Camp must have a Special Event Permit.
-Contact the Special Event Coordinator at 831-667-0507 or BigSurEvents@parks.ca.gov for details.
+Visit the park's Special Event page for permit information to hold an event at this location.

 Fires are allowed only in the provided metal fire rings.
 Wood must be small enough to fit inside the ring and be completely contained.
 Do not gather firewood in the park.
-You may purchase firewood at the entrance kiosk or from a campground host.
+You may purchase firewood at the entrance kiosk.
 All fireworks are prohibited.

 Park plants, artifacts and animals are protected and should not be touched or harassed.
 It is important that you use the provided metal storage bins for all food and scented items to avoid accidentally feeding or having any negative interactions with native park wildlife.